The Disappearing Spoon

 The periodic table is a crowning scientific achievement, but it's also a treasure trove of adventure, greed, betrayal, and obsession.
 The fascinating tales in The Disappearing Spoon follow elements on the table as they play out their parts in human history, finance, mythology, conflict, the arts, medicine, and the lives of the (frequently) mad scientists who discovered them.

-Adapted for a middle-grade audience, the young listeners edition of The Disappearing Spoon offers the material in a simple, easy-to-follow format.
+Adapted for a middle grade audience, the young readers edition of The Disappearing Spoon offers the material in a simple, easy-to-follow format, with approximately 20 line drawings and sidebars throughout.
 Students, teachers, and burgeoning science buffs will love learning about the history behind the chemistry.

 I learned about the transition metals.
 I learned about discovering new elements Beyond uranium.
 I learned about atomic weights and early debates over how the elements should be ordered. overall it is an entertaining book for students in high school and undergrad.